 · Be familiar with their role as Emergency Service Workers in the event of an emergency.

-· Review and be familiar with the Building Emergency Response Plan, emergency procedures, and specific emergency assignments.
+· Review and be familiar with the Building-Level Emergency Response Plan, emergency procedures, and specific emergency assignments.

 · Attend emergency training as offered.